morphovar/ltm-src/content/posts/Obsolete Technology/wood-gas-cars.md

 better, though).
 Of course, the weight and size of the mobile gas factory is less an issue with buses, trucks, trains or ships.

-Ease of use
+## Ease of use

 Another problem of wood gas cars is that they are not particularly user-friendly, although this has improved compared to the technology used in the Second World War.
-See the second part of [this pdf document](http://consuleng.com.au/Producer%20Gas%20&%20the%20Aussie%20Motorist%201939-45.pdf) (page 17 and further) for a description of what it was like to drive a wood gas car back then:
+See the second part of [this pdf document](http://consuleng.com.au/Producer%20Gas%20&%20the%20Aussie%20Motorist%201939-45.pdf) (page 17 and further) for a description of what it was like to drive a wood gas car back then: "...experience at the Wurlitzer organ could be a distinct advantage".

 Still, in spite of the improvements, even a modern woodmobile requires up to 10 minutes to get up to working temperature, so you cannot jump in